dhananjayhegde/ABAP-RAP-Samples/README.md

+Another new repo on RAP/ABAP you might like - [](https://github.com/dhananjayhegde/abap-rap-samples-new)

 # ABAP RESTful Application Programming (RAP) Model Samples

 This repository contains code samples used in various blog posts.
 Each blog post has its own folder and contains respective source code files.